fisamodo/.NET-Core-Chat-App-using-WebSockets/README.md

 # .NET-Core-Chat-App-using-WebSockets
 Chat app made with C#, .NET Core and WebSockets.

+You can see visual representation of the code in Pictures file uploaded with my code.

 Tools i used for client app:
 -HTML, JS
 Tools i used for server app: